sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2020-10-19-insert-ole-objects-in-word-excel-powerpoint-with-java/index.md

 draft: false
 url: /2020/10/19/insert-ole-objects-in-word-excel-powerpoint-with-java/
 author: 'Shoaib Khan'
 summary: 'Today, we will be learning to **embed PDF** and other different documents **as OLE objects in Word, Excel, PowerPoint files using Java**.
-For embedding the documents via **Object Linking and Embedding**, we will be using the GroupDocs.Merger for Java API that also allows us to efficiently combine/merge and split multiple documents with minimum lines of Java code.
+For embedding the documents via **Object Linking and Embedding**, we will be using the GroupDocs.Merger for Java API that also allows us to efficiently combine/merge and split multiple documents with minimum lines of Java code.'

-Steps shown here will guide you to:

-*   Insert PDF as OLE object into MS Word document.
-*   Embed Word document as OLE object into Excel spreadsheet.
-*   Insert Excel sheets as OLE object into presentations.'
 tags: ['embed OLE objects using Java', 'insert OLE objects in Excel using Java', 'insert OLE objects in java', 'insert OLE objects in presentations using Java', 'insert OLE objects in Word using Java']
 categories: ['GroupDocs.Merger Product Family']
 ---